msu-cmse-courses/CMSE_890-602_snakemake/docs/workshop_material/03_create_a_basic_workflow.md

 We can also visualise our workflow by creating a [directed acyclic graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph) (DAG).
 We can tell snakemake to create a DAG with the `--dag` flag, then pipe this output to the [dot software](https://graphviz.org/) and write the output to the file, `dag_1.png`

+!!! note

+    If you don't have dot installed, you can add it to your snakemake environment with the command `conda install graphviz`.

 !!! terminal "code"

     ```bash